djipco/tdbp/README.md

 # TouchDesigner Best Practices

-This is my own, very personal, list of best practices to apply when developing TouchDesigner projects.
-Hopefully, this can be useful to others beginning with TouchDesigner.
+This is my own, **very personal**, list of best practices to apply when developing TouchDesigner projects.
+Hopefully, this can help people share projects with minimal friction.

 * If you have a suggestion to improve this list, simply submit a pull request.